-Commitment: Creating World-Changing Collaborations
+Commitment: World-Changing Collaborations

 When you embark on a world-changing collaboration, you need commitment to see it through.
 There will always be roadblocks and obstacles to overcome.